What is a fever, and what do fevers in children mean for your kids?

 - It is always easier to manage fevers in children once we know the cause of them.
 Call us today to let us help you figure out the source of your child’s fever.

-****The information provided here is intended only as a supplement to the advice and information provided by our physicians and nurses during direct patient interactions at Health Care for Children.
+****The information provided here is intended only as a supplement to the advice and information provided by our providers and nurses during direct patient interactions at Health Care for Children.
 This information should never take the place of an actual physical examination.
 Call us today to schedule an appointment or to discuss your concerns with our nursing staff directly.****

 Call (816) 792-1170 to schedule an appointment or speak to a professional about child fever, symptoms and treatment.